 - The stroke length and speed is undefined

 We love this reciprocating saw because it has everything that most people need and it has it for the best price point on the market.
 In terms of reciprocating saw tool options, this one stands out in versatility, durability, and price.

 Here is another option that stands out in the world of reciprocating saws.
 This one has an 8.5 amp motor and is another powerful option.
-It’s a larger tool that measures nearly 25 inches in length and weighs slightly over 12 pounds.
+Porter Cable is a larger tool that measures nearly 25 inches in length and weighs slightly over 12 pounds.
 It is one of the best corded reciprocating saws we found in terms of price, features, and power.

 These saws features a compact and balanced design that makes the saw comfortable and controllable in a way that many high amp motor (like 15 amp) saw options simply can’t relate to.
 The orbital action blade sets it apart as well and gives it a unique advantage of more aggression with less power.

 You get 3,200 strokes per minute and a 1 1/8 stroke length for the blade.
 The blade is easy to change with no tools required.
 The variable speed trigger is helpful for control and there is a twist lock blade clamp in the features of this tool.
 You also get a tool less adjustable shoe that works to your advantage when you change blades.